PEDSnet/PEDSpace-README-Template/BLANK_README.md

 We use `renv` for dependency management.
 The following packages and versions were used:

 <!-- DEPENDENCIES_START -->
-*DO NOT ALTER!
+*DO NOT ALTER (unless manually pasting session info)!
 Dependencies will be automatically updated here from renv.lock*
 <!-- DEPENDENCIES_END -->

 <p align="right">(<a href="#readme-top">back to top</a>)</p>